City Service Updates

 City agencies are starting to resume in-person services.
 Current status of access to City agencies is providing below by building:

 - In-person service is available at the following offices:

 - Other City offices located in the CCB are closed to the public or available by appointment only.
 Services are available online, by phone, and by email - check each agency web site for updates.

 - Planning Department: Offices are open.
 In-person meetings can be accommodated by appointment only.
 For general assistance, or to determine who to contact to schedule an appointment, please call 608-266-4635.

 Many City services are available online or by mail.
 There is a drop box outside the City-County Building for documents that cannot be sent electronically or by mail.

-City committee meetings are canceled, postponed, or being held virtually.
+City committee meetings are being held virtually.
 For the latest status of City meetings, visit the City’s Meeting Schedule.

-The Treasurer's Office is closed for in-person payments.
-You can make payments online, by phone, or by mail.
+The Treasurer's Office is open for in-person payments.
+You can also make payments online, by phone, or by mail.

 Phone: (608) 266-4771